MicrosoftDocs/azure-dev-docs/articles/terraform/includes/authenticate-to-azure.md

 ### Create a service principal

 Automated tools that deploy or use Azure services - such as Terraform - should always have restricted permissions.
-Instead of having applications log in as a fully privileged user, Azure offers service principals.
+Instead of having applications sign in as a fully privileged user, Azure offers service principals.

-The most common pattern is to interactively log in to Azure, create a service principal, test the service principal, and then use that service principal for future authentication (either interactively or from your scripts).
+The most common pattern is to interactively sign in to Azure, create a service principal, test the service principal, and then use that service principal for future authentication (either interactively or from your scripts).

 #### [Bash](#tab/bash)

-1. To create a service principal, log in to Azure.
+1. To create a service principal, sign in to Azure.
 After [authenticating to Azure via a Microsoft account](#authenticate-to-azure-via-a-microsoft-account), return here.

 1. If you're creating a service principal from Git Bash, set the `MSYS_NO_PATHCONV` environment variable.
 (This step isn't necessary if you're using Cloud Shell.)